marckean/marcseparation/_docs/54-alex_holding_up_parental_order.md

 ![](../blobs/parentingorderdelay/PhysicalPunishment2.png)

-Then on page 3 of the document, it list the current Australian law regarding the use of physical punishment by parents broken down by state and territory.
+Then on page 3 of the document, it lists the current Australian law regarding the use of physical punishment by parents broken down by state and territory.
 I quote, NSW:

 *The Crimes Amendment (Child Protection – Physical Mistreatment) Act 2001 (NSW) introduced an amendment to the Crimes Act 1900 (NSW) to limit the use of excessive physical force to punish children.*